How to apply

 International applicants must ensure they meet the academic eligibility criteria (including English language) as outlined in the University's country-specific information page.

 Step 2: Choose a project

-At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting during October-December 2017.
+You do not need to submit a separate application for each project.
+At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting during October-November 2021.
 You can find the name of the supervisor on each project, and their contact details in the University's online directory.

 Step 3: Register to apply